 - Premarital and Marital Agreements (The parties can enter into a written agreement to decide in advance what will happen to property and money in the event of a divorce.)

 Many divorces involve issues that require specialized experience.
-Mary G. Commander has extensive experience in military and civil service divorces.
-We know the DFAS and OPM rules
+Ellen Carlson is experienced in military and civil service divorces.

 My dual qualifications as both attorney and mediator afford me the ability to serve you in the above areas as either counsel OR mediator – although I cannot “wear both hats” in a particular case!